 Increase Your Income

-When it comes down to it, you just might have to increase your income to pay your student loans on top of all of your other expenses each month.
+When it comes down to it, you just might have to make more money to pay your student debt on top of all of your other expenses each month.
 That may seem hard to pull off, especially if you’re in an entry-level job just after college.

 You can certainly ask for a raise or extra hours, but if that’s not possible (or you’re shot down in negotiations) there are other ways to earn extra money.